Michael137/michael137.github.io/_posts/2020-02-25-transition-systems.md

 - $$\{a\} \times_{*} \{b\} = \{(a,*), (a, b), (*, b)\}$$
 - Diagrammatically the product is expressed as,

+The transition $$(a, b)$$ represents a synchronized transition while transitions involving only a single label (e.g., $$(a, *)$$) represent a process performing an unsynchronized transition.
+As hinted at earlier, this type of parallel composition essentially allows all processes to perform all combinations of possible synchronized/unsynchronized transitions, which is not representative of real-world systems.
+However, combining the product on LTSes with restriction and relabelling can achieve more useful parallel compositions.

 **<u>Definition 8</u>**: Parallel Composition